Austria takes lead on migrant camps outside EU

 "People travelling to Europe illegally cross through several countries and pick their favourite one to lodge their asylum claim.
 It shouldn't be like that," he said.

-EU leaders will meet in Brussels at the end of June to discuss broader asylum reform, but Austria, the incoming EU presidency, whose job it will be to forge agreement, showed little faith that the two-year old deadlock could be broken this month.
+EU leaders will meet in Brussels at the end of June to discuss broader asylum reform, but Austria, the incoming EU presidency, whose job it will be to forge agreement, showed little faith that the two-year old deadlock on the dossier could be broken this month.

-"If there should be no solution at the June European Council, we'll keep working on the issue," Kurz said, nodding to another EU summit on the issue due in Austria in September.
+"If there should be no solution at the June European Council, we'll keep working on the issue," Kurz said, nodding to another EU summit on the subject due in Austria in September.

-The European Commission, whose job it also is to forge agreement, gave him the green light for the detention camps project.
+The European Commission, whose job it also is to forge agreement, gave him the green light for the migrant camps project.

 "Illegal migration is a European affair, but it's also a national affair for those member states who are involved, so it's not up to me to be against this initiative," commission president Jean-Claude Juncker told press side-by-side with Kurz in the EU capital.

-The European clique includes Denmark, Germany, and the Netherlands, whose officials are already in discussion on the camp scheme.
+The Austrian clique also includes Denmark, Germany, and the Netherlands, whose officials are in talks on the camp scheme.

 The stakes if things go wrong could not be higher, German leader Angela Merkel told a meeting of conservative EU politicians in Munich, also on Wednesday.